Workshops

 After demonstrations we were encouraged to include serifs, extend and interlink letters, use different style lettering, introduce a third letter, interchange upper and lower case letters, include symmetry as well as change in weight, size, shape and colour of our designs and ideas.
 The design process was certainly challenging but really interesting and I think we were all amazed how we eventually moved from something quite primitive to such complex images for the final piece.

-Having worked through a process in such detail and with Peter's very positive guidance, I feel more confident to produce more of these fascinating pieces.
-I think we all found this special day extremely useful.
+Having worked through a process in such detail and with Peter's positive guidance, I feel more confident to produce more of these fascinating pieces.
+I think we all found this day extremely useful.

 Val agreed and commented that ‘Peter's workshop on Monograms and Cyphers was a delight due to his enthusiasm for his subject and his skill at getting it across’ ...
-‘He has the ability to involve the whole group while discussing an individual's work’ in a supportive and encouraging manner.
-‘He gave an honest opinion … and the help he gave to each of us individually while we were working was most helpful’.
+‘He involved the whole group while discussing an individual's work’ in a supportive and encouraging manner.
+We learnt a great deal about the difference between, and the execution of, monograms and cyphers - He also gave each one of us a bookmark with a monogram or cypher of our initials.

 Doug said that the Monogram and Cypher theme was a new subject that he’d ‘not really thought about before’.

+The day concluded with an excellent ‘come together’ review which was appreciated by many attendees.
 Val summed it up by saying that ‘All in all it was a most enjoyable and instructive day.’

 Thank you once again Peter!